 - A Himalayan's good looks make him camera-ready.
 Jinx, perhaps the most famous Hollywood Himalayan, played a starring role with Robert DeNiro in the hit comedy Meet the Parents.
 Sassy was the smart-aleck kitty voiced by Sally Field in two of the popular Homeward Bound movies: The Incredible Journey and Lost in San Francisco.

 - Martha Stewart has had several Himalayan cats over the years.
 In February 1999, three of them were featured on the cover of Martha Stewart Living magazine.

-- In 2012, a Himalayan named Captain Meow set the Guinness record for having the longest hair.
+- In 2012, a Himalayan named Colonel Meow set the Guinness record for having the longest hair.